davenull311/SeaPort/README.md

 Repeating the "Search" action with no input should consistently produce the same error message as in Test Case 3.
 <img width="539" alt="SeaPort_Case5" src="https://github.com/user-attachments/assets/2b9f1716-c94a-4dcd-bc6e-c61efcc1d914" />

-## Troubleshooting Tips

-- **Null Checks:** If a dock does not have a ship, ensure that your code (especially in the `startAllJobs()` method in SeaPortProgram) properly checks for `null` before calling methods on the ship.
-- **Input File Format:** Verify that your input file is correctly formatted.
-A missing or extra token can cause the simulation to initialize incorrectly.
-- **Threading Issues:** Ensure that all GUI-related code runs on the Event Dispatch Thread (EDT) by using `SwingUtilities.invokeLater` in your main method if necessary.
-- **Sorting Behavior:** The `compareTo` method in Thing is nonstandard.
-While it won’t cause compile errors, it may lead to unpredictable sorting behavior.

-By following the guidelines above and reviewing the test case screenshots, you should be able to diagnose and resolve the issues preventing the program from running as expected.